MrHaJu/Code-Institute-Projekt-5-DjangoREST/README.md

 **Comments**

-This epic covers the front end creation of comments underneath plants.
+This epic covers the front end creation of comments underneath recipes.
 This is to allow users to create comments and interact with other users.

 **Profile**